Rayane1997/stage/readme.md

 =================================

 This project provides the following roles :
++ create-lvm : creation of a dedicated lvm
 + preparation : Installation of docker on remote virtual machine/servers
 + deploiement : Installation of docker engineChange the docker directory
 + registry : configuration of a private registry